Bridgepaul/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that prints “Hello, World”, followed by a new line to the standard output.
+regular files with a .js extension that are present in the current directory and all its subfolders